Are you also looking for some financial advice?

 Can I use cash for short-term medical expenses and a Fidelity Go® HSA for long-term expenses?

-Fidelity Go is a managed account designed for use towards investment goals with a long-term horizon of three years or more.
+Fidelity Go® is a managed account designed for use toward investment goals with a long-term horizon of 3 years or more.

 Have more questions?